-- The danger of hackers or intruders stealing private keys.
-Thus, the challenge is to provide a guarantee of confidentiality of information. - Lower processing speed using blockchain.
-This is because validation from all participants is required for a modification to be made in the data - The efficiency of blockchain when it comes to storing big amounts of data.
+- Lower processing speed using blockchain.
+This is because validation from all participants is required for a modification to be made in the data. - The efficiency of blockchain when it comes to storing big amounts of data. - There is a lower processing speed with blockchain since validation from all participants is required for a modification to be made in the data.